 Whether villagization is improving food security and well-being, it turns out, is not a very good question.
 It assumes certain things that, in the course of our research, we have come to recognize as problematic.
-Foremost among them is the assumption that villagization is a potentially positive alternative to a livelihood system that remains viable, but may be less conducive to food security and well-being.
-In fact, the hydro-engineering schemes that make irrigated agriculture possible for settlers simultaneously undermine the possibility of making a living in the 'traditional' way.
-From being expert stewards of their landscape, the Bodi and other peoples of the Omo-Turkana basin are being forced into the position of ignorant and vulnerable laborers, out of touch with the world around them (cf. Hobart 1993).
-But a survey that compares villagization sites and other communities that have not been villagized without taking the broader context into account will miss this.
+Foremost among them is the assumption that villagization is a potentially positive alternative to a livelihood system that remains viable, although possibly less conducive to food security and well-being.
+In fact, the hydro-engineering schemes that make irrigated agriculture possible for settlers simultaneously undermine the possibility of making a living in the "traditional" way.
+From being expert stewards of their landscape, the Bodi and other peoples of the Omo-Turkana basin are being forced into the position of ignorant and vulnerable laborers, out of touch with the world around them (see Hobart 1993).
+A survey that compares villagization sites with other communities that have not been villagized, but does not take into account the broader context of resource alienation and massive manmade ecological change, will miss this crucial fact.

-By using ethnographic methods - by listening to the people on the front lines of this unfolding crisis, who oriented us towards the relationships between the villagization scheme and broader changes underway in the region - we managed to avoid falling into the trap we had set ourselves in the survey.
-Spending extended periods of time in the Lower Omo, and getting a feel for the dynamics of a culture that has quite successfully weathered past ecological and political changes through a combination of herding, flood-retreat farming, and rain-fed agriculture, also helped us to see the limitations of the "food insecurity scale" we employed.
+By using ethnographic methods-by listening to the people on the front lines of this unfolding crisis, who oriented us towards the relationships between the villagization scheme and broader changes underway in the region-we managed to avoid giving too much credence to the results of the household survey.
+Spending extended periods of time in the lower Omo, and getting a feel for the dynamics of a culture that has quite successfully weathered past ecological and political changes through a combination of herding, flood-retreat farming, and rain-fed agriculture, also helped us to see the limitations of the food insecurity questionnaire we employed.
 Food access at a given point in time (which, in spite of the scale's name, is what the Household Food Insecurity Access Scale really measures) should not be taken as synonymous with the broader construct of food security, which implies risks to food access over the longer term.
-On the face of it, there are few situations in which people are less food secure, in a real sense, than when they are dependent on rations from a government or an aid agency.
-On the basis of the principle, "You broke it, you fix it," the moral responsibility for repairing the damage done to the livelihoods of the people of the Lower Omo now rests with the Ethiopian government, its backers and collaborators - including Salini (the firm that designed the Gibe III dam), the Ethiopian Sugar Corporation, and the lease-holders who are growing cotton for export on land appropriated, without compensation, from local communities.
-This will require something more than staking out irrigated plots of 0.25 or 0.5 hectares per household, and a promise that one day they may become outgrowers for the plantation.
-If analyses of the relative economic productivity of pastoralism and sugar production in the Awash serve as a guide (Behnke & Kerven 2013), it would require the Sugar Corporation to hand over all profits from the plantation to the people from whom it has taken the land and water.
+In actuality, there are few situations in which people are less food secure than when they are dependent on rations from a government or an aid agency, or than when the social and ecological systems on which they have relied for generations are being redesigned around them.

+On the basis of the principle, "You broke it, you fix it," the moral responsibility for repairing the damage done to the livelihoods of the people of the lower Omo now rests with the Ethiopian government, its backers and collaborators-including Salini (the firm that designed the Gibe III dam), the Ethiopian Sugar Corporation, and the lease-holders who are growing cotton for export on land appropriated, without compensation, from local communities.
+This will require something more than staking out irrigated plots of 0.25 or 0.5 hectares per household, along with a promise that one day they may become outgrowers for the plantation.
+If analyses of the relative economic productivity of pastoralism and sugar production in the Awash serve as a guide (Behnke & Kerven 2013), a more equitable arrangement would be for the Sugar Corporation to hand over all profits from the plantation to the people from whom it has taken the land and water.